 Failure to comply with this policy may result in the loss of Internet and /or library privileges.

 The Lane Public Library strives to provide the residents of the library district with access to a broad scope and variety of materials, resources, information, services and programs.
-In keeping with this concept, the citizens of the community are encouraged to use the various library meeting rooms for group meetings tramadol online usa how to buy tramadol online tramadol pharmacy and programs.
+In keeping with this concept, the citizens of the community are encouraged to use the various library meeting rooms for group meetings purchase tramadol online how to buy tramadol online tramadol online uk and programs.

 - Activities under the direction of the library shall have first priority for the use of the meeting room.